rapidsai/rapids-cmake/docs/packages/rapids_cpm_versions.rst

         - ``${rapids-cmake-version}`` will be evulated to 'major.minor' of the current rapids-cmake cal-ver value.
         - ``${version}`` will be evulated to the contents of the ``version`` field.

+``git_shallow``

+    An optional boolean value that represents if we should do a shallow git clone or not.
+If no such field exists the default is `git_shallow : true`

 rapids-cmake package versions
 #############################